Connor-McCartney/Connor-McCartney.github.io/_pages/misc/HandmadeHeroNotes.md

 # Day 7 - Initializing DirectSound

-windows makes sound such a pain
+windows makes sound such a pain...

 <br>